mcalla314/tkintertoy/docs/tutorial.rst

    pixels.
 #.
 Plot the command widget in the fifth row, vertically separating widgets by 20
    pixels.
 #.
-Enter the GUI processing loop and exit when the user clicks on a button.
+Enter the event processing loop and exit when the user clicks on a button.
 #.
 If the user clicked on the OK button do the following:
 #.
 Create the status message.
 #.
 Display the status message.